Manifoldz/PlotterPolishNotation/README.md

-## 📈 📉 Plotter Reverse Polish notation
+## 📈 📉 Plotter based on the Reverse Polish notation

 ### Calculation and plotting based on Reverse Polish notation
 🚀 Developed in a structured programming style in pure C language.